Does yoga promote mental health?

 Other ways yoga can reduce stress and anxiety are by lowering blood pressure and resting heart rate, making breathing easier, and increasing pain tolerance.

 Studies have shown that yoga can help relieve everyday aches and pain, which can, in turn, reduce stress.
-According to Havard Health, yoga can help people with migraine, arthritis, low back pain, and other chronic pain conditions.
+According to Havard Health, yoga can help people with migraines, arthritis, lower back pain, and other chronic pain conditions.

 There is a close connection between sleep and mental health.
 Just as sleep can worsen mental health disorders, mental health disorders can also make it harder for someone to fall asleep.